kubevault/prometheus-exporter/docs/guides/provider/multi-cluster-vault.md

-# Vault Operator in Multiple Cluster For Same Vault
+# Using Multiple Kubernetes Clusters with a Vault Server

-In this tutorial, we are going to show how to use Vault operator in multiple cluster using same Vault without conflicting with each other.
+In this tutorial, we are going to show how to use Vault operator in multiple Kubernetes clusters with a single  Vault server.

-We already have created two GKE cluster.
+To being with, we have created two GKE clusters.

 ![cluser image](/docs/images/guides/provider/multi-cluster/gke-cluster.png)

 We are going to install Vault operator in `demo-cluster-1`.
 We are going to set `--cluster-name` flag.
-This flag value will be used by Vault operator when creating resource in Vault.
+This flag value will be used by Vault operator when creating resources in Vault.

 ```console
 $ kubectl config current-context